 From there, execute the following command:

-Again, keep in mind that we only ran one experiment to tune the learning rates to our model and we’re over 95% accurate in our predictions!
+Again, keep in mind that we only ran one experiment to tune the learning rates to our model.

 Our training history is plotted in Figure 4.
 Notice the characteristic “waves” from a triangular Cyclical Learning Rate policy — our training and validation loss gently rides the waves up and down as our learning rate increases and decreases.